Arizona has everything an outdoorsman could want or need for an amazing time.

 Lake Havasu State Park

 Oceanfront property in Arizona?
 You betcha.
 At Lake Havasu, you’ll experience an amazing campsite set directly in front of a glorious soft sand beach.
-The campsite is nestled between tres and has some of the most spectacular views of the water you could imagine.
+The campsite is nestled between trees and has some of the most spectacular views of the water you could imagine.

 Look the other direction and the barren hills are sure to capture your attention for a spell.
 Many campers bring their boats to Lake Havasu, so prepare for a crowd during peak season.